Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 Once it's done for my script, I added a log, but you don't need that part.

 And with that, we have the full flow done.
-We just need to make sure the script refreshes every 60 seconds.
+We need to make sure the script refreshes every 60 seconds.

 ```js
 getLatestFollowers();